 “There’s a high need to be able to not only see what’s happening within the network, but to be able to react to that in a really quick way, based on the dynamics around capacity availability, disruptions that are happening, etc… I think everyone right now is working toward this frictionless experience for the customer.”

-– Joshua Dolan, Vice President, Global Logistics
+– Joshua Dolan, Vice President of Global Logistics, Cardinal Health

 Similar to other industries, customers within the life sciences space want to be served where they are, whether that’s at a hospital, at an off-site setting or even at home.
 By harnessing visibility and other data-driven differentiators, Cardinal Health has been able to stay ahead of the competition – and more importantly, ahead of the pandemic.